Assessment decision: Commonwealth Home Support Programme

 Before starting, you might want to visit or call a service provider.
 This helps you decide if their services are right for you.
 You can find providers by using the Find a provider tool or calling My Aged Care.

 Give the referral code(s) to your chosen service provider.
-With the code they can view your client record, accept the referral, and start organising services for you - if you choose to accept their services.
+With the code they can view your Online Account, accept the referral, and start organising services for you - if you choose to accept their services.

 Will services start immediately?

 Not necessarily.
 Services aren't always available.
 If this happens, there may be a delay before a provider offers you services.
 You may wish to stay in contact with local service providers or My Aged Care to check on availability.

 Do I have to accept the provider or the services offered?